hiimbalii/popstock/docs/jira.md

 ### MVP
 Goals: Practice basic react and redux development.

-* As a user I must see recommended songs I can trade

-Define and implement 'marketplace', where the user can see the songs recommended by spotify

-* As a user I must see how much 'money' i have left to trade with

-Define and implement 'wallet', which shows the remaining balance of the user.
-Implement a solution to keep track of the balance of the user

 * As a user I must be able to buy shares for a song displayed on the marketplace

 Add a buy button to the songs found in marketplace and implement a solution for the application to store the shares bought and deduct the price of the user.